 Yes.
 Some folks might want to start out with a smaller home, build some equity, then later build another larger home on the same lot and rent out the smaller one.
 An ADU is a designation that can’t exist by itself – there must also be a primary residence – so the initial home will be considered the primary residence.
 Then once you build the second larger home, you would then “convert” the status of the original building to an ADU.
 This means you would need to ensure the first structure you build (what you would later call the ADU) will conform to both the requirements for a primary dwelling AND the requirements for an ADU.
-For instance, there are typically minimum sizes for a single-family dwelling unit based on the number of bedrooms, there may be minimum widths etc. These requirements will vary by municipality and we can help you determine what requirements must be met (or you can reach out to your building department directly).
+For instance, there are typically minimum sizes for a single-family dwelling unit based on the number of bedrooms, there may be minimum widths etc. These requirements will vary by municipality and it’s a good start to reach out to your building department directly.

-Could I build an attached ADU and a JADU at the same time?
+Could I build an ADU and a JADU at the same time?